Demo avatar

 Case Studies

-We evaluate the usefulness of the project by presenting a set of demonstration cases.
+We evaluate the project's usefulness by presenting a set of demonstration cases.

 Sites avatar